KoharuXenon/Discord-Youtube-RPC/README.md

 7. at least 1 braincell

 ### Notes
-If you want to run the python script automatically, you could make a task in the windows task scheduler, and make `pythonw.exe` open the script instead of `python.exe`, or rename the script's extension to .pyw and then put it in the startup folder or do what you want with it
+If you want to run the python script automatically, you could make a task in the windows task scheduler, and make `pythonw.exe` open the script instead of `python.exe`, or rename the script's extension to .pyw and then put it in the startup folder or do what you want with it.

-(pythonw wont create a window for the script so you wont have a cmd window open constantly that way :3) (same for .pyw files (i think))
+(pythonw won't create a window for the script so you wont have a cmd window open constantly that way :3) (same for .pyw files (i think))